rse-aunz/rse-aunz.github.io/code_of_conduct.md

 The Council should aim to have a resolution agreed upon within one week.
 In the event that a resolution can’t be determined in that time, the Council will respond to the reporter(s) with an update and the projected timeline for resolution.

 ## Resolutions
-The Council must agree on a resolution by consensus of all members investigating the report in question.
+The Steering Committee must agree on a resolution by consensus of all members investigating the report in question.

 Possible outcomes may include: